compilebunny/androidremoteGPT/README.md

 AndroidRemoteGPT requires both Android and Termux.
 It also requires Termux:GUI.
 Because of an [ongoing problem with signing of the F-droid Termux:GUI package](https://github.com/termux/termux-gui/issues/4), you must use the [github Termux release](https://github.com/termux/termux-app/releases) rather than the F-droid Termux release.
 Versions of Termux from Google Play should never be used as they are insecure and will not be patched.

 This software is built for a client/server model.
 It requires a server on which inference takes place.
-As of December 2023, there are a variety of open source models and architectures available.
-Instructions will be provided for gpt4all, but the frontend can be used with many different backends.
+As of December 2023, there are a variety of open source models and architectures available that can be run on linux.
+Instructions will be provided for [gpt4all](https://gpt4all.io/index.html), but the frontend can be used with many different backends.

 ## Installation on the Android device